+DATE: June 24, 2025

-- DATE: May 27, 2025 - TO: District Board Members - FROM: Danielle Mueller, Finance & Administration Manager - SUBJECT: 2025-26 Budget Second Draft - BACKGROUND: The District prepares an annual budget to provide a cohesive plan for the utility and fire protection operations including staffing, operating expenses, and capital improvements.
-The budget also determines the necessary rates to support these functions. - DISCUSSION: The proposed budget prioritizes maintaining reserve funds while ensuring the resources required to provide reliable utility, fire protection, and emergency medical services to the community.
+TO: District Board Members

+FROM: Danielle Mueller, Finance & Administration Manager

+SUBJECT: 2025-26 Budget and Salary Schedules Adoption

+BACKGROUND: The District prepares an annual budget to provide a cohesive plan for the utility and fire protection operations including staffing, operating expenses, and capital improvements.
+The budget also determines the necessary rates to support these functions.

+DISCUSSION: The proposed budget prioritizes maintaining reserve funds while ensuring the District has the resources to provide reliable utility, fire protection, and emergency medical services to the community.